A Western Australia Adventure to Perth & Rottnest Island

 A silhouette of the Elizabeth Quay Bridge is featured centrally amid an incredible sunset.
 No filter was necessary.

-Rottnest Island is one of WA's most popular tourist draws.
-Quokkas, the cute little marsupials which hover somewhere between giant rat and Wallaby, are the State's answer to the Kangaroo, Koala and Tasmanian Devil and a major part of its strategy to boost tourist numbers to Australia's West.
-A lot of weight rests, therefore, on the little fluffy shoulders of an endangered species which has all but been wiped out on the mainland falling prey, as they do, to cats and dogs.
+Rottnest Island is one of Western Australia's most popular tourist draws.
+Quokkas, the cute little marsupials which hover somewhere between giant rat and cute wallaby, are the State's answer to Tasmania's eponymous Devil and a significant part of its strategy to boost tourist numbers to Australia's West.
+A lot of weight rests, therefore, on the little fluffy shoulders of an endangered species which has all but been wiped out on the mainland falling prey, as they do, to domestic pets.
 Apart from one area in WA's far north, Rottnest is the only other place where you can get up close to these cute and placid little creatures.

 By far the best way to get around Rottnest is by pedal power.